dandelany/labyrinthiform/README.md

 2. `cd labyrinthiform`
 3. `npm install`
 4. `grunt dev`
-5. Modify source files in /src (NOT /build!)
+5. Modify source files in /src (namely main.js)
 6. While grunt is running, a local dev server will serve the web app at http://localhost:7272